mariaenid/git-commit-history/README.md

 # Ports Running

 - Api starts an application running on 3000 port.
-You can reach using http://localhost:3000/graphql
+You can reach using http://localhost:3000/graphql (GraphQL Layer)

 - Cloud starts an application running on 4200 port.
-You can reach using http://localhost:4200
+You can reach using http://localhost:4200 (UI)

 # Tests